Refty/thingy/README.rst

 Thingy
 ======

-Dictionary as an object, that can have different dictionary views
+Dictionaries as objects, that can have different dictionary views!

 Install